Hypergeometric Solutions of Linear Difference Systems: Introduction

 Before his sudden passing, Bronstein observed that Petkov\v{s}ek's strategy works for systems as well \cite{bronsteinprivate} by replacing the bounds $a_0$ and $\tau^{1-n}(a_n)$ for $A$ and $B$ with the denominators of $M^{-1}$ and $M$.
 Thus, the {\em Bronstein-Petkov\v{s}ek} strategy for hypergeometric solutions is as follows: \begin{steps} \item[BP1] Construct a set of candidates for $A/B$:

-\item[BP2] For each candidate $A/B$ compute candidates for $c$. \item[BP3] For each $\lambda = c A/B$: compute all polynomial solutions $P \in C[x]^n$ of $\tau(P) = \lambda^{-1} M P$ and join $\hyp(\lambda) P$ to the output. \end{steps} Remarkably, Bronstein's proof for Step BP1 (\autoref{thm:AB}) is actually easier than Petkov\v{s}ek's proof for Step P1, despite the fact that it is more general.
-To obtain an algorithm, Bronstein still needed a way to find candidates for $c$, which we will give in \autoref{sec:hypsolgenexp}.
+\item[BP2] For each candidate $A/B$ compute candidates for $c$. \item[BP3] For each candidate $\lambda = c A/B$: compute all polynomial solutions $P \in C[x]^n$ of $\tau(P) = \lambda^{-1} M P$ and join $\hyp(\lambda) P$ to the output. \end{steps} Remarkably, Bronstein's proof for Step BP1 (Theorem~\ref{thm:AB}) is actually easier than Petkov\v{s}ek's proof for Step P1, despite the fact that it is more general.
+To obtain an algorithm, Bronstein still needed a way to find candidates for $c$, which we will give in Section~\ref{sec:hypsolgenexp}.

-The BP-strategy also applies to other cases (such as $q$-difference systems, or the multi-basic case) provided that one can compute (1) candidates for $c$, and (2) polynomial solutions.
+The BP-strategy also applies to other cases (e.g. $q$-difference systems, or the multi-basic case \cite{denomBound}) provided that one can compute candidates for $c$, and polynomial solutions.
 For operators $L \in C(x)[\tau]$, the paper \cite{VANHOEIJ1999109} addressed the following issues in Petkov\v{s}ek's algorithm: \begin{enumerate} \item The number of candidates $A/B$ can be much larger than it needs to be. \item As a side effect, the algorithm can produce duplicate solutions. \end{enumerate} For systems, the same issues arise in the BP-strategy.
 A goal in this paper is to address these issues.
 Of course one might discard duplicate solutions, or take steps to prevent them, but that still leaves issue (a).
 Reducing the number of candidates as much as possible leads to a more efficient algorithm and eliminates issue (b) as a side effect.
 A key idea is that rather than bounding $A/B$ using the denominators of $M^{-1}$ and $M$, we bound the {\em type} of $A/B$ by bounding {\em local types}.

 In \cite{AbramovPetkovsekRyabenko2015} another algorithm for computing hypergeometric solutions of difference systems is presented.
 It consists in reducing the input system to one or more scalar equations and then use Petkov\v{s}ek's algorithm.
-This is similar to the cyclic vector method, which limits the dimension for which the algorithm can be efficient.
-Experiments show that our algorithm (implementation at~\cite{HypSolsSystems}) can handle systems of high dimension, which will be useful for the application in factoring operators discussed in \autoref{sec:bronsteindifference}.
+This is similar to the cyclic vector method, which limits the dimension for which the algorithm can be efficient (see Section~\ref{SectionNew}).
+Experiments show that our algorithm (implementation at~\cite{HypSolsSystems}) can handle systems of high dimension, which will be useful for the application in factoring operators discussed in Section~\ref{sec:bronsteindifference}.